webirr/woocommerce-gateway-webirr/examples/docker/README.md

 mounted from this repository.
 It is intended for local validation, screenshots, and release checks before packaging the plugin.

-The opener shows the shared WeBirr catalog-first checkout story used across the checkout examples: catalog selection, checkout review, WeBirr Payment Code display, and payment confirmation.
+The opener shows this repository's catalog-first checkout story: catalog selection, checkout review, WeBirr Payment Code display, and payment confirmation.
 The screenshots below show the actual WooCommerce plugin running inside WordPress and WooCommerce.

 ## What This Example Demonstrates